 \section{Implementation Details}

-This section elaborates the implementation details for Algorithm~\ref{alg::solver} with a particular emphasis on run-time aspects and limited memory requirement.
-Here, the implementation of Steps 3) and 5) turns out to be straightforward such that we focus on the implementation of Step 1), 2) and 4).
+This section elaborates on the implementation details of Algorithm~\ref{alg::solver} with a particular emphasis on run-time aspects and a limited memory requirement.
+Here, the implementation of Steps 3) and 5) turns out to be straightforward, such that we focus on the implementation of Steps 1), 2), and 4).